-Our clients, like casual spaghetti restaurant Bavet, are really good at that.
+Our customers, like the Belgian casual spaghetti restaurant Bavet, are really good at that.
 You can see that they live in the era of Instagram.
 Bavet’s brand promotes simple food with good ingredients “made for friends.”

 A look at their delivery app offerings shows garnished spaghetti dishes posed on their grainy industrial table tops, perhaps with a tomato and a chunk of parmesan, or a corner of their signature bibs.
 Their combos have funny names capturing their irreverent brand persona.
 Think about how you can add a touch of personality to your photos: you could flash some branded napkins or cups, throw in some nice condiments or raw ingredients, or pose your dishes against a textured table or wall that reflects your restaurant’s aesthetic.
 Don’t forget, the delivery app users looking at your dishes are checking out those of other restaurants at the same time, so it’s all about finding small ways to stand out.

 Ready to scale up your food business by getting into delivery?
 We can help you get it right.
 We’ll help youbuild your online menusand optimize your online sales.
 Check out oursolutionsto get the most out of delivery.

 September 2, 2019by Magali De Reu

 Stay up to date!

 Subscribe to our newsletter to keep up with the latest and greatest concerning delivery management.